antonioalanxs/board/README.md

 cd docker
 docker compose up --build
 ```

 The application is now running on your [localhost:8000](http://localhost:8000).
+Additionally, phpMyAdmin is running on your [localhost:8080](http://localhost:8080) with credentials `user` and `password`.

 ### Sample users